Wik Peoples v Queensland: The Wik peoples

-In the 1970s, the then Aboriginal Development Commission attempted to purchase part of a pastoral lease.
-This lease was over part of traditional lands used by the “Winchanam” clan.
+In the 1970s, the then-Aboriginal Development Commission attempted to purchase part of a pastoral lease.
+This lease was over part of traditional lands used by the "Winchanam" clan.
 The Bjelke-Petersen government refused to allow the purchase of the lease.
-A challenge in the High Court ensued and the action was won by the corporation.
+A challenge in the High Court ensued, and the action was won by the corporation.
 However, the Queensland Government frustrated the decision by declaring the land a national park.

 Basis of the Wik claim

-The Wik peoples and the Thayorre people claimed to be the holders of native title over two areas of land.
-The first is known as the “Holroyd River Holding” and the other is known as the "Michellton Pastoral Leases".
+The Wik people and the Thayorre people claimed to be the holders of native titles over two areas of land.
+The first is known as "Holroyd River Holding" and the other is known as "Michellton Pastoral Leases."
 Their claim before the court was on the basis that their native title was not extinguished by the granting of the various leases over the land.
 They asserted that their native title rights continued and co-existed with the pastoral lease.
-The Wik Peoples also claimed declarations which challenged the validity of the Special Bauxite Mining Leases which had been granted by the Queensland Government pursuant to the Commonwealth Aluminium Corporation Pty Limited Agreement Act 1957 (Qld) and the Aurukun Associates Agreement Act 1975 (Qld).
+The Wik Peoples also claimed declarations, which challenged the validity of the Special Bauxite Mining Leases which had been granted by the Queensland Government pursuant to the Commonwealth Aluminium Corporation Pty Limited Agreement Act 1957 (Qld) and the Aurukun Associates Agreement Act 1975 (Qld).
 These claims were brought before the commencement of the Native Title Act 1993 (Cth), came into operation.
 That law came into being because of the High Court’s decision in Mabo v Queensland (No 2).

 The Holroyd River Holding

 The Holroyd River Holding is 1119 sqmi in area.
 The first Holroyd lease was issued to Marie Stuart Perkins in 1945.
-It was granted under the Land Act 1910 (Qld).
+It was granted under the Land Act of 1910 (Qld).
 This lease was surrendered in 1973.
 The first lease was granted for pastoral purposes.
-A second lease for thirty years was issued under the Land Act 1962 (Qld) in 1975 to John Herbert Broinowski, John Darling, James Maurice Gordon and Ross Farm Pty Ltd. The second lease was not limited to pastoral purposes.
+A second lease for thirty years was issued under the Land Act 1962 (Qld) in 1975 to John Herbert Broinowski, John Darling, James Maurice Gordon, and Ross Farm Pty Ltd. The second lease was not limited to pastoral purposes.
 The Holroyd land was subject solely to a claim by the Wik people.